 placeholder

-The ibuprofen, is a non-steroidal anti-inflammatory drug (NSAID).i, iv This means that ibuprofen, and other NSAIDs like it, can help to reduce inflammation as well as ease pain, so it’s best used for treating conditions that may cause some swelling or inflammation – such as injuries, arthritis or period pain.i, iv
+Non-steroidal anti-inflammatory drugs.i, iv NSAIDs can help to reduce inflammation as well as ease pain, so it’s best used for treating conditions that may cause some swelling or inflammation – such as injuries, arthritis or period pain.i, iv

-So, can you use ibuprofen and paracetamol at the same time?
+So, can you use NSAIDs and paracetamol at the same time?

 Put simply: yes.
-In Adults, it is generally considered appropriate to take medicines containing ibuprofen and paracetamol simultaneously, since there’s no evidence that the two drugs have any harmful effects when they interact in the body.v In fact, research suggests that using paracetamol and an ibuprofen-containing drug together may even provide more effective relief for some types of pain than only using one of the two medicines.vi
+In Adults, it is generally considered appropriate to take medicines containing NSAIDs and Paracetamol simultaneously, since there’s no evidence that the two drugs have any harmful effects when they interact in the body.v In fact, research suggests that using paracetamol and an NSAID together may even provide more effective relief for some types of pain than only using one of the two medicines.vi

-However, it’s important to note that using ibuprofen and paracetamol together is not recommended for children, unless advised by a healthcare professional.vii
+However, it’s important to note that using NSAIDs and paracetamol together is not recommended for children, unless advised by a healthcare professional.vii

-If you are in doubt about whether or not you should use a combination of ibuprofen and paracetamol (or any other medicine) to treat your pain, speak to your doctor.
+If you are in doubt about whether or not you should use a combination of NSAIDs and paracetamol (or any other medicine) to treat your pain, consult to your doctor.
 They are best equipped to advise you on the potential risks or side effects of using paracetamol with another medicine.

 Always read the dosage instructions on the product label before using Crocin or any other medication.